 How to Apply

 The UT Southwestern Advanced Practice Provider Postgraduate Certificate Program accepts two APPs per year.
-Applications will be accepted through the UT Southwestern Medical Center jobs page.
+Interested applicants may apply here.

 Open to New Graduates and Experienced APPs